DataKinds/board-framework/readme.md

 ======
 (aka what runs my website, wofl)

-It's pretty much an image board like, say, 4chan - ~~but without image uploading~~.
+It's pretty much an image board like, say, 4chan - but with~~out~~ image uploading.
 It includes:

 * Threads
 * User identification through IPs